 We recognize that not everyone who gets pregnant, has an abortion or needs an IUD is a cisgender woman.
 We welcome transgender and non-binary clients at our clinic.
-We do not claim to be fully gender inclusive as we are still learning, but we are committed to providing excellent, compassionate, client-centred care to everyone who visits our clinic.
+We do aour best to be fully gender inclusive, and we are committed to providing excellent, compassionate, client-centred care to everyone who visits our clinic.

 If you would like to come here for services, please let us know what name you would like us to use and we will make sure that is on your chart, even if it is not on your Care Card or other ID.
 You can also let us know your pronouns either when you call and make your appointment, or, if it is more comfortable, you can email us ahead of time.
 We will make sure that staff know ahead of time as to which pronouns to use.
 You’re also welcome to ask questions you may have, or let us know if there is anything we can do to help make your visit to our clinic feel more comfortable.

 A few other things you may want to know:

 • At this time, our staff use she/her/they pronouns.

 • We have different levels of knowledge and experience around working with trans and non-binary communities and with trans health, but some of our staff are knowledgeable and experienced in this area.